SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 #.
 Select a device design and calculate its hydrodynamic parameters
 #.
 Examine the performance of the device design using the chosen control
-   options, for a given seastate
+   options, for a given sea state

-The remainder of this page will illustrate (using the |optimization.m|_ example) how this process is applied to a co-optimisation problem.
+The remainder of this page will illustrate (using the |optimization.m|_ example) how this process is applied to a co-optimization problem.

 .. _seastate: